evkx/evkx.github.io/content/technology/_index.md

 ## Seats

-One area where we see rapid innovation is in seat technology, with EVs boasting a range of features that go beyond traditional power adjustment.
-This article will explore the various seat technologies used in EVs, including electric adjustment, memory seats, side bolster adjustment, massage functions, ventilation, and other advanced features.
+Seat technology in electric vehicles (EVs) is rapidly evolving, offering features that extend far beyond traditional power adjustments.
+Modern EVs come equipped with advanced seat technologies such as electric adjustment, memory settings, side bolster adjustment, massage functions, ventilation, and more.

-We will delve into how these technologies work and their benefits, giving you a comprehensive understanding of the seat features available in modern EVs.
+This article explores these innovative seat technologies, explaining how they work and highlighting their benefits.
+Gain a comprehensive understanding of the cutting-edge seat features available in today's EVs.

 <a href="seats/" class="btn btn-outline-primary" role="button">Read our seats technology article.</a>